atoma-network/atoma-contracts/sui/README.md

 - [Sui Move Analyzer][sui-analyzer]
 - [Sui standard lib on Github][github-sui-std]

-The packages and CLI is pointed to the currently released Sui _mainnet_ version tag.
+The packages and CLI are pointed to the currently released Sui version tag.

-Upgrade your CLI to the appropriate mainnet version that matches the [`Move.toml`](packages/atoma/Move.toml):
+Upgrade your CLI to the appropriate version that matches the [`Move.toml`](packages/atoma/Move.toml):

 ```sh
 cargo install --locked --git https://github.com/MystenLabs/sui.git --tag mainnet-vX.Y.Z sui